iame-uni-bonn/final-project-Lenr4/README.md

 ## Overview

-In this project, I analyzed apple stock data using time series econometrics methods.
-The final result of my project is a latex file that roughly describes the analysis steps and the charts and to what extent it is possible to use/interpret my results.
+In this project, Apple stock data was analyzed using time series econometrics methods.
+The final output of this project is the LaTeX file **paper.pdf** that roughly describes the analysis steps as well as the figures/tables and deals with the question to what extent it is possible to interpret the results.

 In this project, I:

 - fit several AR processes to Apple's historical stock data.
-- compare model performance to identify the best fitting AR process.
+- compared model performance to identify the best fitting AR process.
-- evaluate the ability of the best model to perform multistep forecasts.
+- evaluated the ability of the best model to perform multistep forecasts.
-- investigate the extent to which it is possible to use the AR process for analysis.
+- investigated the extent to which it is possible to use the AR process for analysis.
-- provide analysis and plots to visualize both the model fit and forecasting performance.
+- provided analysis and plots to visualize both the model fit and forecasting performance.

 ______________________________________________________________________

 ## System Prerequisites

-To make sure that the project works on your machine you need to have installed *Python*, *a modern LaTeX distribution*, *Git*, and if applicable a *text editor*.
+To make sure that the project works on your device it is necessary to have installed *Python*, *a modern LaTeX distribution*, *Git*, and if applicable a *text editor*.
 For a more detailed explanation see the [documentation](https://econ-project-templates.readthedocs.io/en/stable/getting_started/index.html).

 ______________________________________________________________________